New Android update allows Quick Share to work with iPhone's AirDrop

 by Claire Reid

-A new update will allow Android users to quickly and easily share files with iPhone owners using Quick Share for the first time.
+A new update will allow Android users to quickly and easily share files with iPhone owners using Quick Share.

 To send files quickly, the iPhone has AirDrop, and Android devices use Quick Share, but it wasn’t possible to send files between the two.